jpaquay/jpaquay.github.io/SECURITY.md

 * **Acknowledgement**: We aim to acknowledge vulnerability reports within **48 hours**.
 * **Remediation**: Validated security vulnerabilities will be prioritized and patched promptly.
-* **Attribution**: Responsible security researchers who report valid vulnerabilities will be acknowledged in the release patch notes.
+* **Attribution**: Responsible security researchers who report valid vulnerabilities will be acknowledged in release notes.